facebook/react/docs/docs/reference-dom-elements.md

 ### dangerouslySetInnerHTML

 `dangerouslySetInnerHTML` is React's replacement for using `innerHTML` in the browser DOM.
 In general, setting HTML from code is risky because it's easy to inadvertently expose your users to a [cross-site scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) attack.
-So, you can set HTML directly from React, but you have to type out `dangerouslySetInnerHTML` and pass an object with a `__html` key,to remind yourself that it's dangerous.
+So, you can set HTML directly from React, but you have to type out `dangerouslySetInnerHTML` and pass an object with a `__html` key, to remind yourself that it's dangerous.
 For example:

 ```js
 function createMarkup() {